Pre-Arrival & Orientation

 At Cleveland State, we use a tool called “degree maps” to teach undergraduate studies about their major.
 Links to all UG degree maps is here.
 All UG students should have at least two appointments a term with Ms. Angela Mulby, our UG Academic Coordinator, in order to have meaningful conversations about coursework, scheduling, and long-term planning.

-For information about your ESL program, you can contact Dr. Michele Bowman, Director of the Intensive English Language Program, at email@example.com.
+For information about your ESL program, you can contact Dr. Michele Bowman, Director of the English as a Second Language Program at email@example.com.
 Dr. Bowman and her coordinator, Alevtyna Kolomiyets (firstname.lastname@example.org) share the 2nd floor of Mather Mansion with the Global program and their services are essential to the success of every Global student.

 Important dates for students in ESL: